 - Student engages with the phenomenon

-- Student determines a question for focused exploration
+- Student identifies variables and determines a question for focused exploration

 Student Developed Inquiry